 So, the authors believe that a biological relationship with both parents takes precedence over all other forms of kinship.
 Such a relationship is, as they say, ideal.

 Stepping aside from the issue of gay marriage for a moment, I wanted to approach this argument in terms of adoption, instead.
 And not necessarily gay adoption.
 Because an argument that favors blood relation so strongly will also negatively impact straight, single parents wishing to adopt.
 An argument with such a strong biological import perpetuates a second-class citizenship of adoptees and adoptive parents.
 Such an argument says to the world: unless you were raised in the nuclear family with both biological parents present, you were at a disadvantage.
-That creates a dangerous stigma around this group of people.
 Such an argument assumes that there are not also disadvantages to the so-called nuclear family, as if the nuclear family is less-likely to contain an abusive or “absent” parent.
 Or as if the nuclear family will guarantee that both parents will love and nurture their children, while other family’s cannot do so as well.

 As I see it, the biggest flaw with these kinds of argument is this: they believe the parent-child biological bond is stronger and more meaningful than the parent-child adoptive bond.
 This misunderstands adoption entirely.